A basic understanding of puppy development will make raising your puppy a whole lot easier.

 These big puppies will still have lots of growing to do.
 To get an idea of how big your puppy may be by the time he's fully grown (whether he's a small or large breed), check out my Puppy Weight Estimates page.

-But this won't happen for large and giant breeds until somewhere between 18 months and 3 years of age, so they will still be growing.
-Gaining their full height first, then continuing to put on weight until they reach their full adult size.
+But because growth rates vary between smaller and larger breeds, this 'slow down' won't happen for large and giant breeds until somewhere between 18 months and 3 years of age, so they will still be growing.

 With guardian breeds this is when you'll start to see those instincts rise to the surface.